 Once you determine which weight is correct for your patio, you should next look at the overall size.
 Depending on your landscape, you may determine that you want it to be the focal point; if so, you’ll want a much larger water feature.
 If you are unsure, you should review the dimensions of the fountain, both the height and overall shape.
 Choosing fountains with basins may not be an optimal choice if you have a small area.
 For example, a tall, tiered fountain over four feet in height may create the wrong optical appearance for a small backyard.
 Or, if you have a wall or corner area, consider using this space.
 There are many styles of wall-fountains which are designed to be set against, or hung, on a wall.

 4. Focal point

 Consider thin, tiered fountains if the style will be a centerpiece of the design.
 These fountains will create tiers of cascading water that will be very appealing to the eye and ear.
 If you have a small area for your fountain, pot-style fountains, which are round and smaller in size, would be a smart decision.
-If you are just looking for an accent piece, you may find the terrace sized fountains such as Campania Internationals mini-series fountains can add an element of water flowing while keeping the size in check.
+If you are just looking for an accent piece, you may find the terrace-sized fountains from the Tabletop Collection from Campania International.
+They can add an element of water flowing while keeping the size in check.

 The last thing you should consider is the splash of the fountain.
 All fountains will splash outside of their barrier, to some degree.
 If the water is landing on a surrounding area such as a patio, then the walking surface may become slippery.
 If you desire minimal splash, you should consider urn fountains that bubble and cascade down the sides of a fountain, versus multi-tiered fountains, which will have a higher level of splash.
 Adding flow restrictors onto fountain tubing will help cut down on the water that will flow to the top of the pump.
 Remember though to also keep in mind your original goals.
 The amount of sound your fountain makes is determined in part by the amount of splash one has.